~ Attendance, Coe

-I am truly excited to be working with the amazing students, staff, and families here at Coe.
-This is my second year teaching visual arts at Coe and my seventh year teaching elementary art over all.
-I have a BFA in Art Education as well as Painting and I am currently working on my MEd in Educational Leadership.
-I am originally from Fort Collins, CO.
-I just moved to the Seattle area and I really enjoy exploring all the fun stuff and amazing food that this city has to offer!
-In my down time I also enjoy traveling, hiking and playing with my dog, Paisley.
+I am truly excited to start another year working with the amazing students, staff, and families here at Coe.
+I have been teaching visual arts at Coe since the 2018 school year.
+I have a BFA in Art Education and Painting from Colorado State University as well as a Masters of Education in Educational Leadership from Concordia University.
+I am originally from Fort Collins, Colorado but I have taught in many places.
+Since I moved to the Seattle area I have really enjoyed exploring all the fun stuff and amazing food that this city has to offer!
+In my downtime I also enjoy traveling, hiking, and playing with my dog, Paisley.

 Hello!
-My name is Mayra DeLanda and this is my 4th year at Coe.
-I live in Magnolia with my husband, two daughters, our dog and four chickens.
-I received my Master's in teaching from University of Washington and have experience teaching kindergarten through fifth grade.
+My name is Mayra DeLanda.
+I live in Magnolia with my husband, two daughters, our two dogs, and four chickens.
+I received my Masters in Teaching from University of Washington.
+I have experience teaching kindergarten through fifth grade.
+I have taught in dual language immersion school programs and still enjoy inserting some Spanish language learning into my classroom routines.
 I love teaching second grade, it is such a sweet age!
-When I was about 7 or 8 years old, I remember one of my teachers making such a huge impact on me.
+When I was eight years old, I remember one of my teachers being so important to me.
 I've continued to think about her over the years and am still so glad she was my teacher.
-I knew that someday I wanted to have the same impact on others.
-I've always enjoyed working with kids because of their positive, enthusiastic, and fun personalities.
-Their optimism is contagious and watching them engage and learn about the world around them is incredibly rewarding.
-I feel so grateful for the Coe community.
-It has been amazing to get to share in so much learning with the incredible support from the many families I've had a chance to get to know over the years.
-I know this is going to be another great year! - Mayra DeLanda
+I have always enjoyed working with kids because of their positive, enthusiastic, and fun personalities.
+Their optimism is contagious and watching them engage and learn about the world is incredibly rewarding.
+I feel so grateful to be part of the Coe community.
+I know this is going to be another great year!

 My name is Kaytie Diefendorf and I am proud to be a first grade teacher at Coe Elementary!
 My goal is to create a classroom community where children feel respected, valued and challenged to do their best.
 I promote a safe and loving classroom environment where each child will learn and grow academically, emotionally and socially.
 As a teacher it is my responsibility to meet the needs of my students and facilitate meaningful learning opportunities that are individualized for each learner.